TheCodeWan/MacBook-Battery-Monitor/README.md

 All you have to do to start the script is copy the entire raw contents of `macbook_battery_monitor.sh` and paste it into your Terminal, press Enter, possibly put in your password and press Enter again (the script uses some `sudo` commands to get battery data), and then you are good to go!

-You can stop the script at any time by putting in `pkill
+You can stop the script at any time by putting in `pkill -f battery_monitor.sh`.